shivammehta25/OverFlow/docs/index.md

 * Can generate good quality speech at many temperatures
 * Can adapt to new speakers with limited data

 Find reading boring?
-Try listening the summary by different speakers:
+Try listening to the summary spoken by different voices:

 <table class="tg">
   <thead>